Chukwuka-E/RestApI/note-taking-api/README.md

 ## Testing the API

 You can test the API using Postman or any other API testing tool.
-Make sure to set the appropriate HTTP method and headers as needed.
+Make sure to set the appropriate HTTP method and headers as neededBut i used render

-## License

-This project is licensed under the MIT License.